-The objective of our research and development program is the generation of data sufficient to achieve regulatory approval of phenoxodiol, triphendiol and NV-143 in one or more dosage forms in major markets such as the U.S., and/or to allow us to enter into a commercial relationship with another party.
+The objective of our research and development program is the generation of data sufficient to achieve regulatory approval of our licensed drug candidates in one or more dosage forms in major markets such as the U.S. and/or to allow us to enter into a commercial relationship with another party.
 The data are generated by our clinical trial programs.